tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/集成 SDK_intl_en.md

 <dx-alert infotype="explain" title="">
 This operation is risky.
-It is recommended to use a lower version of macOS for access.
+We recommend you use an earlier version of macOS for access.
 </dx-alert>